VIPAAR/lime-sdk-samples/SampleWeb/README.md

     <script src="https://helplightning.net/sdk/pdf_viewer/build/pdf.min.js"></script>
     <script src="https://helplightning.net/sdk/opencv/opencv.js" async></script>
 ```
-1. Create a new client from the factory:
+* Create a new client from the factory:
 ```javascript
 let callClient = HL.CallClientFactory.CallClient;
 ```
-1. Create a new call.
+* Create a new call.
 You need to pass in the:
    1. SessionId
    1. session token
    1. user token
    1. Server URL
-  1. An optional API Key (or an emptry string)
+   1. An optional API Key (or an empty string)
    1. A display name for the user
    1. An optional URL to an avatar (or an empty string)
 ```javascript
         const call = new HL.Call(state.session.session_id,
                                  state.session.session_token,